Welcome to the College of Engineering & Computing

 Grand Rapids Living-Learning Communities (LLCs)

-One of the four new LLCs on the Robert C. Pew Grand Rapids Campus opening this Fall 2021 is specifically designed for Engineering students!
+We have four vibrant LLCs on the Robert C. Pew Grand Rapids Campus that opened in the fall semester of 2021, one of which is specifically designed for Engineering students!
 Read all about it in this GVNext story and find out the specific details on Grand Valley State University's Housing webpage.

 Students living in the Engineering LLC have the option of taking classes completely on the downtown campus.
-If you are considering living in the downtown community, check out our First Year Advising and Registration Guide for downtown classes.
+If you are considering living in the downtown community, talk with your advisor during your advising and registration session or email [email protected] for more information.